Rabat: Corsair republic

-During this time, the area below the kasbah on the south bank became more heavily populated, thanks to the Morisco and Andalusi refugees.
+During this time, the area below the kasbah on the south bank became more heavily populated due to the Morisco and Andalusi refugees.
 A new "Andalusian Wall" was built to delimit this area in the northern part of the former Almohad walled city.
 What is now known as the Street of the Consuls became an important road artery even at this time.
 The name "Rabat" was not yet in use; the city of the south bank was known as "New Salé" while the city of the north bank was known as "Old Salé".
 Corsair activities were based in New Salé, whereas the inhabitants of Old Salé generally did not participate in piracy.

 'Alawi rule

 The pirates did not have to contend with any central authority until al-Rashid, the founder of the 'Alawi dynasty, conquered the area in 1666 and united most of Morocco under his rule.
 Nonetheless, the 'Alawi sultans allowed the piracy to continue up until the reign of Moulay Slimane in the early 19th century.
 This led to the shelling of the city by Austria in 1829 after an Austrian ship had been lost to a pirate attack.